Towards a Unified Theory for Semiparametric Data Fusion with Individual-Level Data: The inferential problem and fused-data framework

-\begin{example}[Estimating Average Treatment Effects From Incomplete Data] Suppose that we have access to data drawn from two populations.
-The data available from the first population comes from a prospective cohort study in which we measured a binary treatment $A$, a binary outcome $Y$ and a $p-$ vector of baseline covariates $L.$ For the data available from the second population, we shall consider the following three scenarios.
+\begin{example}[Transporting average treatment effects] Suppose that we have access to data drawn from two populations, the second one being the target population of interest.
+The data available from the first population comes from a prospective cohort study in which we measure $W = (A, L, Y)$ where $A$ is a binary treatment, $Y$ is a binary disease outcome, and $L$ is a $p-$vector of baseline covariates.
+For the data available from the target population we shall consider the following three scenarios.
+In scenario (i), we draw a random sample and only measure the covariates.
+In scenario (ii) we draw a random sample from a disease registry and measure covariates and treatments.
+In scenario (iii) we perform a case-control study and measure outcomes, covariates, and treatments.